This is our all-in-one roundup reviewing every ESET consumer security solution for 2022. On this page, after our brief intro, you’ll find

 ESET's interface is still more interesting than most of the competition, though.
 If you're a technical type, be sure to left-click every link and right-click every object to get a feel for what it can do.

 ESET's scan types are more limited than most of the competition: there are just Full System, Removable Devices and Custom scans (the latter checks your choice of files, folders or drives).

 There's no Quick Scan, at least as standard.
 You can create scan profiles to run more limited checks, but it's far from intuitive, and unless you go exploring ESET's menus you may never realize the option exists.

-There's better news in the Settings dialog, where ESET enables controlling everything from the basic objects you'd like to scan (boot sector, network drives, archives, whatever it might be) to fine-tuned details like the email protocols to check or ignore, and the level of nested zip files ESET should scan (zips within zips).
+If you'd like to speed up scanning, or otherwise tweak your protection, it's well worth browsing the Settings box.
+An array of expert-level options covers everything from the basic objects you'd like to scan (boot sector, network drives, archives, whatever it might be) to fine-tuned details like the email protocols to check or ignore, and the level of nested zip files ESET should scan (zips within zips).

 This flexibility continues almost everywhere you look.
 Right-click a file in Explorer and ESET NOD32, like everyone else, gives you the option to scan it for danger.
 But you can also check the file reputation to find out more about it; scan the file without cleaning it, just to get an immediate verdict; or manually quarantine a file even if it's not been flagged as malware, a very useful way to safely archive a file you're concerned about.

-AV-Comparatives' July to October 2019 Real-World Protection report is an interesting comparison showing how 16 top antivirus engines performed against the very latest malware.
+AV-Comparatives' Real-World Protection Test matches 17 of the top Windows antivirus engines against both well-known and the very latest malware.

 Blocking malicious sites